 Each DMARD has different side effects, so you’ll want to discuss with your doctor the side effects of each drug they prescribe.

 Biologics will generally have the same side effects listed above, along with a few others, such as:

 - sore throat

-- high blood pressure during the infusion
+- high blood pressure during the injection or infusion